 Thank you for your interest.
 Ever since I spent a year at Trinity College Dublin (Ireland) in 1987–8 I have been researching aspects of Irish musical history.
 Since this is NOT my main professional activity, the actual extent of my research is limited, both in scope as in topics.
-Still – after some twenty-odd years there is a certain amount of research which has only in part been published.
+Still – in the course of some 35 years there is a certain amount of research which has only in part been published.
 In the hope that somewhere out there some people may be interested I started setting up this website in early 2011.

-As an independent scholar I was the 'Irish Advisor' to the German encyclopedia Die Musik in Geschichte und Gegenwart (MGG) (Kassel, 1994–2008), contributed to the New Grove Dictionary (London, 2001), the Dictionary of Irish Biography (Dublin, 2009) and wrote about 85 articles for the Encyclopedia of Music in Ireland (Dublin, 2013).
-I have given academic papers in Ireland, the UK, France, Germany and the United States.
+As an independent scholar I was the 'Irish Advisor' to the German encyclopedia Die Musik in Geschichte und Gegenwart (MGG) (Kassel, 1994–2008), contributed to the New Grove Dictionary (London, 2001), the Dictionary of Irish Biography (Cambridge, 2009) and wrote about 85 articles for the Encyclopedia of Music in Ireland (Dublin, 2013).
+I have given academic papers in Ireland, the UK, Germany, France, Italy, Finland, and the United States.

 I have been living near Münster (until 1983), in Hildesheim (1984–90), Cologne (1990–3), Bonn (1993–2006), Darmstadt (2006–11) and moved to Frankfurt in May 2011 (see Contact).

 I started playing classical guitar at age 13 and studied the instrument at Hildesheim university with the Hannover-based guitarist Jürgen Happe, himself a Karl Scheit pupil.
 Due to professional and family constraints I neglected my instrument for a long time.
 I have been rediscovering it intensely since mid-2014 and enjoying it more than ever before.
 This includes an academic interest in some guitar composers, which may at some point lead to new publications in this field.
 In fact, some of my earliest publications were articles in Gitarre & Laute (Germany) and Classical Guitar (England) in 1990–1.
-Since 2015 I have been playing in a (strictly private) guitar duo, exploring some rare 19th and early 20th-century duos (the picture shows me playing some Tárrega pieces at a Christmas dinner table at my brother's place in December 2014).
+I have many ideas for research in this field, including an Irish (classical) guitar repertory.
+Watch this space ...